analogdevicesinc/scopy/docs/user_guide/index.rst

    - Drop-down menu to select one of the predefined emulated devices.
    - Options are: adalm2000, pluto, swiot, pqm and generic.
      When using the **generic** option, the user must provide a path of the XML for the emulated device.
-If an existing options is selected, the XML path will be automatically completed in the field.
+If an existing option is selected, the XML path will be automatically completed in the field.